shh-dlce/qmss-2016/relational_databases/04-querying.md

 Notes:
 - A standardized query language like SQL allows re-using the same analyses tools with different database managers, and even with different relational databases.
-- While SQL is case insensitive, it is customary to write SQL keywords like `SELECT`, `FROM` and `WHERE` in uppercase, to clearly distinguish them from identifiers for tables and columns.
 - There is no defined default ordering of rows returned by a query.
 So you should always specify an explicit order to make query results replicable.
-- SQL commands are terminated with a semicolon.
 - The fields or values to be selected as well as the tables or expressions from which to select can be aliased using `AS`, to allow referencing from other parts of a query.
 - SQL provides a standardized, somewhat portable way to declaratively describe data manipulation.